Contact us today email@example.com to reserve your place.

 We start the day by visiting the western tip of the s-shaped island.
 In the old town of Shukunegi narrow streets are lined with historic 17th century houses with black walls and roofs dotted with lines of rocks.
 Then, a car will take you to the Taiko Center for a total Kodo drum workout.
 Not only will you feel the deep striking sound of the drums in your body, but you get to drum along with a Kodo drum master.
 We will return to Niigata by ferry in mid afternoon.
 From JR Niigata Station, continue your own onward travel or return to Tokyo with the group.

-Your tour begins at Villa Fontaine Shiodome in Tokyo and it ends at Niigata Station on the 23rd.
-Shinkansen bullet train from Niigata station to your next destination is not included in the tour cost.
+Your tour begins and ends at JR Niigata Station.
+Shinkansen bullet train from Tokyo to JR Niigata and from Niigata station to your next destination are not included in the tour cost.

 For your convenience, we can of course coordinate your domestic transportation for you.